Qikfix/satellite_foreman_easy-installer/README.md

     Note. `base_os="rhel7"` will be the standard value.
 It will be necessary to pass it only when installing Satellite over `RHEL8`.

-    Ps.: Soon I'll be adding the info presenting how to use vault.
+    Ps.: Soon I'll be adding the information presenting how to use vault feature.

     Here you can see an output example